Thank you for Considering Our Marriage & Family Therapy Master’s Program

-We offer a unique combination of classroom hours integrated with face-to-face supervised client work early in the program.
+We offer a unique combination of classroom hours integrated with extensive, supervised client work early in the program.
 The COAMFTE requirement that students complete intensive clinical training as part of their graduate studies provides our graduates a decided advantage when seeking employment.
 Having completed six quarters of clinical work with clients and over 250 hours of clinical supervision, you will be a highly sought-after candidate and well prepared when entering the field.

 Career & Alumni Support

 We provide focused career seeking resources in conjunction with Northwestern Career Advancement.
 Additionally, our Alumni Advisory Board hosts an annual Career Guidance Night, which provides an opportunity for students to learn directly from the experiences of our alumni who are working in the field.

 And perhaps it goes without saying, the national prestige of Northwestern University and The Family Institute give our graduates a mark of distinction in any job market.